aforward9600/pokemonpalette/README.md

 	  - cannot use the surfboard if being forced to ride the bicycle
 	  - no longer freezes the game when using it from the item menu to get back on land
 	  - the menu text will glitch a little, but only for a split-second and does not impact gameplay
+  - The ABCD teleport glitch has been fixed
+  - The lift key in the rocket hideout drops during the end of battle text like in Yellow-version

 #TWEAKS: